Hamburger

 Trade unions must be notified and, in some cases, must consent or approve before employers take certain employment actions, including redundancy, dismissal of a trade union member (partially ineffective during martial law) or introduction of an unusual working regime.
 On the other hand, elected employee representatives have limited authority as compared to trade unions and usually act, if a trade union is not established.

-Under Ukrainian laws, each Ukrainian entity that has employees must conclude a collective agreement with its employees.
+Under Ukrainian laws, each Ukrainian entity that has employees shall conclude a collective agreement with its employees.
 If no collective bargaining is initiated by either an employer or employees (and, consequently, no CBA is concluded), no negative consequences would arise for an employer.
 Such agreement is negotiated by a trade union, if it exists, or employee's representatives and, after it is approved by all parties, must be registered by the local government.
 There are no work councils.

 United Arab Emirates